VRCClones/OldMate/README.md

 # OldMate
-A MelonLoader mod which allows you to assign custom nicknames to players.
+A MelonLoader mod which allows you to assign custom nicknames to players on VRChat.

 ![alt text](https://i.imgur.com/wr1I7sY.png)